hazae41/glacier/README.md

 - SSR & ISR support
 - React Suspense support
 - React Native support
-- Works in a Service Worker too
+- Works in a Service Worker
-- Works in a serverless function too
+- Works in a serverless function